Richard Hart (Jamaican politician)

 Richard Hart (13 August 1917 – 21 December 2013) was a Jamaican historian, solicitor and politician.
 He was a founding member of the People's National Party (PNP) and one of the pioneers of Marxism in Jamaica.
 He played an important role in Jamaican politics in the years leading up to Independence in 1962.
-He subsequently was based in Guyana for two years, before relocating to London in 1965, working as a solicitor and co-founding the campaigning organisation Caribbean Labour Solidarity in 1974.
+He subsequently was based in Guyana for two years, before relocating to London, England, in 1965, working as a solicitor and co-founding the campaigning organisation Caribbean Labour Solidarity in 1974.
 He went on to serve as attorney-general in Grenada under the People's Revolutionary Government in 1983.
 He spent the latter years of his life in the UK, where he died in Bristol.

-Hart was the author of several notable books on Caribbean history – including Towards Decolonisation: Political, Labour and Economic Developments in Jamaica 1939–1945 (1999), Slaves who Abolished Slavery: Blacks in Rebellion (2002) and The Grenada Revolution: Setting the Record Straight (2005) – and he lectured on the subject at universities in the West Indies, the US, Canada and Europe.
+Hart was the author of several notable books on Caribbean history – including Towards Decolonisation: Political, Labour and Economic Developments in Jamaica 1939–1945 (1999), Slaves who Abolished Slavery (1980, 1985; reprinted 2002) and The Grenada Revolution: Setting the Record Straight (2005) – and he lectured on the subject at universities in the West Indies, the US, Canada and Europe.
 Professor Rupert Lewis of the University of the West Indies' Mona campus once described Hart as "the most consistent Caribbean activist".